Anan51/TDTbot/wit_data/zones/reach/enemies/slug adventurer miner.md

 # [__**MARROW MINER**__](<https://www.youtube.com/watch?v=JgBpABEoIog>)
-❤️ : 4 x👥
+❤️ : 5 x👥
 🔷 : 4
 💰 : ||15 <:gold:1058304371940655185>||
 **Behavior**: If this ever gains __burn__, deal 💥💥💥💥x👥 to itself and all players at the start of the next turn.
-*"Confounded, dadblasted, dagum, old, piece of junk fire starter!
-I needs to blow these no good varmints to kingdom come darn you!"*
-—————————————————
+*Keeps snickering when he looks at the adventurer* —————————————————
 Turn 1  |  **Faulty Lighter** (-1 🔷) Reset turns
 Turn 2 | **Panic** Gain __burn__